-This fairy tale unit of study is a free unit of study you can add to your reading workshop.
+This fairy tales unit of study is a free unit of study you can add to your reading workshop.

 This is another unit of study from The Curriculum Corner.

 This fairy tale unit of study will help you focus on story mapping, character traits and story elements.
 It is geared towards second and third grade classrooms.